Dine out at Wellington's award-winning eateries

 The service at Field & Green is always warm and welcoming, and the restaurant space is classic and simple with lovely personal touches – the mid-century bone and silver cutlery is a family heirloom.

-It begins the moment you walk through the doors and into the lobby of DoubleTree by Hilton into a beautifully restored historic building which has all the glamour and style of the 1920s.
+It begins the moment you walk through the doors and into the lobby of DoubleTree by Hilton into a beautifully restored historic building that has all the glamour and style of the 1920s.

 Head up the staircase or take the extremely dapper lift to Spring Kitchen – a restaurant designed for comfortable enjoyment of the kitchen’s excellent food.